-Bottom Line: Hoodia’s appetite suppressant effect is based on experiments in rats.
-No human trials have been conducted.
+Hoodia’s appetite suppressant effect is based on experiments in rats.
+Human trials have not been conducted.

 Hoodia gordonii is a cactus found in the Kalahari desert and in Namibia.
 The local tribesmen consume Hoodia to survive long periods of starvation.
 Supplements containing Hoodia are being promoted for weight loss and some cancer patients use them for weight control.
 But there are no clinical data to support this use.

 The FDA has warned the manufacturer and distributors of a Hoodia product against making unsubstantiated and misleading claims about weight loss.